WukLab/Hotpot/hotpot/Documentations/usage.md

 }
 ```

+### mmap()
+`void *mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset);`
+All the parameters are using the current semantic.
+Note that @length argument specifies the length of the mapping.
+The maximum @length equals to the maximum length of a dataset, which is configured at building time (See [configurations.md](https://github.com/WukLab/Hotpot/blob/master/hotpot/Documentations/configurations.md) for how to config the maximum dataset size).
+If mmap() returns error, please use `dmesg` to check error messages.

 ## Distributed Barrier
 Hotpot introduces a distributed barrier by adding a new syscall `dist_sync_barrier`.
 This syscall is synchronize, it will wait until all online hotpot nodes have called dist_sync_barrier.
 Currently, the barrier is `per-node`, instead of `per-application`.
 This means once an application from one node has called this barrier, all other online nodes need to do so also.
 We add a wrap for this syscall, you can check the [sample code](https://github.com/WukLab/Hotpot/blob/master/hotpot/test/dsnvm.h).